GensaGames/Dashcam-Speed-Detection/README.md

 ### 1.2 Scaling and Normalization

 Scaling takes some part in preprocessing, even we can simplify and avoid it's usage.
 Scale working in two directions, and for some cases might reduce a Dimensionality in two different ways.
-We will not talk about simple scaling down Image, to reduce it's size (ex.
-500x500 scale down to 250x250), but in some resources, you can find opossite usage of scaling, by increasing Image size (ex.
-125x125 scale up to 250x250).
+We will not talk about simple scaling down Image, to reduce it's size, but in some resources, you can find opossite usage of scaling, by increasing Image size.

 <br/>